 However, if there are likely to be insufficient funds in your account around the time the debit order is scheduled, it is important to contact the lender ahead of time and negotiate a different payment date.
 This may lower penalty fees and avoid negative judgements on your credit report.

-What do you need to apply for short term and payday loans online in South Africa?
+What do you need to apply for short term and payday loans?

-You may need to meet some of the following requirements before making a payday loan application:
+You may need to meet some of the following requirements before making an application:

 - You should possess a valid South African ID.